 Under The Microscope: Silk Amino Acids

-Silk itself has long been touted as the “princess of fibers” due to its paradoxical strength and delicacy.
+Silk itself has long been touted as the “princess of fibers”.
+This is due to its paradoxical strength and delicacy.
 Because the name seems to indicate the valuable contributions from this ingredient, I never sought to learn what they actually were and how they benefited my hair and skin.
 For a substance that gives hair superior nourishment, it deserves some explanation.
 Let’s take a look at the science behind how this addition makes your hair so beautiful.
+But before we dive in, I think we should cover the basics first.
+What exactly is your hair structure, and where do silk amino acids come into the picture?

 The Science Behind Silk Amino Acids

-Theses amino acids all work together to build what’s known as Sericin.
+These amino acids all work together to build Sericin.
 Depending on the specific amino acid sequence, the type of Sericin will change.
 Sericin is particularly beneficial to the skin in a protective sense, as well as being good at increasing moisture.
-So now that we know what silk amino acids are made up of, the only question left is why do they work?
-The term “smooth as silk” was coined for a reason…and I for one want to know why.
+So now that you know what silk amino acids are, the only question left is why do they work?
+The term “smooth as silk” is there for a reason…and I for one want to know why.

 Why Do Silk Amino Acids Work?

 Silk amino acids are susceptible to the action of proteolytic enzymes.
 Although this just sounds like a bunch of mumbo-jumbo, it’s basically like the protein you might find in an almond snack.
 These proteins have beneficial properties, including the ability to hold onto moisture and cling to skin.
-Being rich in nutrients allows the silk amino acids to rejuvenate and hydrate hair and skin.
+Being rich in nutrients allows the silk amino acids to rejuvenate and hydrate both hair and skin.
 Moreover, silk amino acids in cosmetics bring therapeutic benefits, because your body either naturally produces them or needs them.
 In fact, the ability to retain moisture in the long term makes this ingredient a very valuable staple of silk hair products.
-Dry hair, for example, comes from the inability to hold onto moisture.
+Dry hair, for example, is a result of your hair’s inability to hold onto moisture.
 So, instead of coating your hair in synthetic moisturizers, silk amino acids address the root of the problem by facilitating natural moisture retention.

 Ultimately, silk amino acids benefit your hair because their water-binding capacity regulates moisture content.
-The chemical makeup of silk amino acids gives them a high affinity for proteins which results in a tightening, anti-wrinkle effect.
+The chemical makeup of silk amino acids gives them a high affinity for proteins.
+This results in a tightening, anti-wrinkle effect.
 Last but not least, because of their low molecular weight, the amino acids easily penetrate deep into the hair cuticle and layers of skin.
-They add a protective barrier that stays there even after washing, maintaining long-lasting moisture.
+They add a protective barrier that stays there even after washing, which helps to maintain long-lasting moisture.

 Where To Find Silk Amino Acids

-Our own Silk 18 here at Maple Holistics uses silk amino acids to give you that smooth dream.
-Silk amino acids have an extremely small particle size which means that they’re able to penetrate deep into the hair cortex.
+Our own Silk18 here at Maple Holistics uses silk amino acids to give you that smooth dream.
+Silk amino acids have an extremely small particle size.
+This means that they’re able to penetrate deep into the hair cortex.
 This strengthens and fortifies the hair from within.
 Your hair will thank you for providing the hydration, protein, and nourishment it needs.
 Silk amino acids create a protective, moisturized layer on hair and skin.
 As a result, these ingredients are also ideal for lubricants and body lotions.
 When push comes to shove, if you hear someone exclaim “silky smooth!” about their hair or body, they’ve probably been using a cosmetic with silk amino acids.

 What About The Silkworms?

-Instead, take the extra minute to check if the brand is cruelty-free.
 Rather than brutally killing the worms and stealing their little houses, ethical companies give the silkworms the time they need to leave the cocoons according to their natural life cycle.
+The animal life cycle is a beautiful thing to watch, and any company that respects this is the company for me.
 Once the silkworms have inched along to their next life endeavors, the ethically-conscious producers collect the cocoons left behind.
 Be good to your health and our world.
 Care for your hair without compromising your morals by buying the silk you need from the companies that don’t stoop to inhumane levels.
+The fact of the matter is that this is actually a lot easier than you might think.

 The Importance Of Avoiding Chemicals In Shampoo Explained

 The awareness of the importance of avoiding chemicals in our beauty products is becoming increasingly popular.
 And rightly so.
 Chemical-based shampoo’s have the potential to do more harm than good in the long run.
-What we put onto our skin is eventually absorbed into our bodies.
+What we put onto our skin is eventually absorbed into our bodies, at least to some degree.
 This means that all those chemicals with names we can’t pronounce can do real harm to our bodies.

 Check out the best cruelty-free options to give your skin and hair the hydration and nourishment that they deserve.
 Treat yourself to a shampoo or lotion with silk amino acids to bring a little silky smoothness into your life.
 But don’t forget to avoid those added harmful chemicals wherever possible.
 My general rule of thumb is that if I can’t pronounce it, I skip it.
 Either way, silk amino acids are the ingredient to look out for in the endeavor for silky-smooth, nourished locks.
-If you’re not sure where to start, Maple Holistics Silk 18 could be the shampoo for you!
+If you’re not sure where to start, Maple Holistics Silk18 could be the shampoo for you!
+Whichever way you look at it, your hair needs protein, and silk sounds like a pretty luxurious way to provide it if you ask me.
+As long as it’s natural, you can sign me up.